 Using Your Search History

-You may combine previous searches by clicking on the “Search History.”
-(See screen shot below.)
+You may combine previous searches by clicking on the “Recent Activity.”

-Check the searches you wish to combine and check the Boolean (logical) operator you wish to use to combine them (“and,” “or,” “not”).
+Check the searches you wish to combine and check the Boolean (logical) operator you wish to use to combine them (“and,” “or").
 Click on “Add.”

-Or type “s” (without the quotation marks) and the search number in a search box.
+Or type “s” (without the quotation marks) and the search number in the search box.

 You can use Boolean operators to combine previous searches or use previous searches with new terms.